Kiffhost/exalted-scripture-understanding/Charms/Charm Keywords.md

 Whisper Charms sometimes invoke the Abyssal’s use of her [[Whispers]].
 This means they count against the reset limit on using Whispers.
 # Infernal
 #### Versatile
 Combat Ability Charms with this keyword can enhance attacks and parries with [[Martial Arts]] if the Infernal uses a weapon compatible with that Ability.
-Versatile Charms from multiple combat Abilities.
+Versatile Charms from multiple combat Abilities can't enhance the same action.
 #### Blasphemy
 Infernal Charms with this keyword gain additional benefits while an Infernal is in her [[Devil-Body]] form (p.
 XX).